sgruhier/capistrano-db-tasks/README.markdown

 Currently

 * It only supports mysql (both side remote and local)
-* Only synchronize remote to local (cap db:local:sync)
+* Synchronize remote to local and local to remote

 Commands mysql, mysqldump, bzip2 and unbzip2 must be in your PATH